mrtrumbe/recipo/Wraps/High_Protein_Chicken_Curry_Wrap.md

 * 3 pounds boneless, skinless chicken breasts

 Season with salt, pepper, chili powder, garlic powder, onion powder, and optionally some garam masala.
 Let sit for 30 minute to absorb the salt.
-Add 1 tbsp of vegetable and mix to coat.
+Add 1 tbsp of vegetable oil and mix to coat.
 Cook through on a grill or under a broiler.
 Let cool until you are able to handle it with your hands.
 Cut into 1/2” cubes and put into the fridge to chill completely through, at least 3 hours.